chutsu/papers/genetic_programming.md

     author = "Una-May O'Reilly and Franz Oppacher"
   }
   ```

+- [Punch, W. F. (1998).
+How effective are multiple populations in genetic programming.
+  Genetic Programming, 98, 308-313.][Punch1998]

 - [Poli, R. (2000, July).
 Exact schema theorem and effective fitness for GP
   with one-point crossover.
 In Proceedings of the 2nd Annual Conference on